jhw2167/JAN_ORM_p1/README.md

 # JAN ORM

 ## JAN ORM Description
-JAN ORM is a java based lightweight Object Relational Mapper used for connection to a PostGreSQL Databse without the need for SQL or Connection Management.
+JAN ORM is a Java based lightweight Object Relational Mapper used for connection to a PostGreSQL Database without the need for SQL or Connection Management.

 **Authors:** *Jack Welsh, Aron Jang, Nate Opsal*<br/>
 **Date Last Updated:** *6/26/21*